gregory-ledenev/java-class-extension/doc/aspects.md

 * `Aspects.RetryAdvice` - automatically retries failed operations.
 * `Aspects.CachedValueAdvice` - allows caching of operation results
 * `Aspects.ReadOnlyCollectionOrMapAdvice` - allows turning all the `Collection` or `Map` results to their unmodifiable views
+* `Aspects.UnmodifiableValueAdvice` - allows turning all results to their unmodifiable views.
+It automatically converts `Collection` or `Map` results and uses a lambda function to convert values of other type
 * `Aspects.HandleThrowableAdvice` - allows catching all exceptions and return some value instead
 * `Aspects.CircuitBreakerAdvice` - allows adding circuit breaker to some operations